hyx0329/archlinux-allwinner-h616/image-builder/README.md

     - Yes the first parameter passed to builder script is the custom config file to use.
     - Two configs both source the `settings.env` to share some default values.

-*the scripts in `shlib` are supportive libs consisting of all low-level logics*
+*the scripts in `shlib` are supportive libs consisting all low-level logics*

 ## Things to do after first boot